 Visions of tying the knot in a Tuscan vineyard or on a remote tropical island often cloud the judgment of couples when planning a destination wedding.
 While hosting your wedding in a far-flung locale seems to ooze romance, plotting out your big day from afar can open up the floodgates for mistakes and mishaps.
-Before you book your destination wedding, make sure you avoid these hiccups before getting hitched far away from home.
+Before you book last minute flights for you and your retinue to head to your wedding destination, make sure you avoid these hiccups before getting hitched far away from home.

 Selecting a Destination That’s Hard to Get To